WebAssembly/design/Semantics.md

 | `i64.atomic.rmw32_u.xchg` | 4 bytes | nop | 4 bytes | zero-extended i32 to i64 |
 | `i64.atomic.rmw.xchg` | 8 bytes | nop | 8 bytes | as i64 |

-The atomic compare exchange operators take three operands: a linear memory index, an `expected` value, and a `replacement` value.
-The operators conditionally store the `replacement` value, but only if the `loaded` value is equal to the `expected` value.
+The atomic compare exchange operators take three operands: an address, an `expected` value, and a `replacement` value.
+If the `loaded` value is equal to the `expected` value, the `replacement` value is stored to the same memory address.
+If the values are not equal, no value is stored.
+In either case, the `loaded` value is returned.

 | Name | Load (as `loaded`) | Compare `expected` with `loaded` | Conditionally Store `replacement` | Return `loaded` |
 | ---- | ---- | ---- | ---- | ---- |